FabricExile/kludge/doc/tutorial-wrapping-a-type.md

 };
 ```

-Since the class is entirely self-container, we do not need a corresponding `Counter.cpp` and do not need to compile a shared library for the class.
+Since the class is entirely self-contained, we do not need a corresponding `Counter.cpp` and do not need to compile a shared library for the class.

 Use Kludge's discover tool to build an API description of the header: